Skip to main content

 Cover of Nature Methods

 This Focus issue features a suite of papers offering guidelines and solutions for collecting and reporting microscopy metadata.
-A series of papers comes from the Quality Assessment and Reproducibility for Instruments & Images in Light Microscopy (QUAREP-LiMi) group and colleagues in which we are as the Bio-imaging Unit is a part of.
-We are delighted that our work is featured and we clamed the cover for this issue.
-For more information visit our QUAREP site https://www.ncl.ac.uk/bioimaging/resources/ and read more here.
+Papers come from the Quality Assessment and Reproducibility for Instruments & Images in Light Microscopy (QUAREP-LiMi) group and colleagues.
+The Bio-imaging Unit are a part of this.
+We are delighted that our work is featured and we claimed the cover for this issue.
+For more information visit our QUAREP site and read more on the Nature Methods website.

 Cover of Journal of Neuroscience

-Congratulation to Bas M.J.
-OlthofSarah E. Gartside and Adrian Rees for their recent publication in The Journal of Neuroscience where one of the represented fluorescent image has been choosen as a cover!
+Congratulations to Bas M.J.
+OlthofSarah E. Gartside and Adrian Rees for their recent publication in The Journal of Neuroscience where one of the represented fluorescent images has been chosen as a cover!

 Awards